SynthpX/ReactTrainingArchive/README.md

 ## REACT
-Soem note that i want to wrtie
+Soem note that i want to wrtie.
 React is a JavaScript library for building user interfaces.

 ### SLet & Const